AElfProject/AElf/docs/cli/methods.md

 -a, --account        The account to be used to interact with the blockchain.
 (AELF_CLI_ACCOUNT) -p, --password       The password for unlocking the account.
 ```

-### console - open an interactive console.

-This is a special command that you can use to start an interactive session in Javascript.

 ### create - create a new account.